Remove architecture from the language of adobe, concrete, and also glass, and also you’re left with a word explaining systems.

-We speak of information architectures, the lines of code and networks of metadata that carve winding pathways through the density of the cloud.
-The developers and the urban planners and the utopianists have this in common: they work to define and order the vast, chaotic planes of human interaction.
+We speak of info styles, the lines of code and also networks of metadata that carve winding paths with the thickness of the cloud.
+The developers and the city coordinators and also the utopianists have this alike: they function to specify and get the substantial, disorderly planes of human communication.

-” We tend to underestimate the political power of physical places,” Michael Kimmelman wrote in late 2011, when he gave Occupy Wall Street the architectural treatment, still one of the most graceful analyses of that moment to be printed in a daily newspaper.
-“We clearly use locales, edifices, architecture to house our memories and political energy.
-Politics troubles our consciousness.
-But places haunt our imagination.”
+” We have a tendency to take too lightly the political power of physical locations,” Michael Kimmelman wrote in late 2011, when he offered Occupy Wall Street the architectural therapy, still one of one of the most stylish analyses of that moment to be printed in a day-to-day newspaper.
+“We clearly utilize places, piles, design to house our memories as well as political power.
+National politics troubles our consciousness.
+However places haunt our creative imagination.”

-Speaking of futile utopias: a few words from Paolo Soleri, the 93-year-old lifetime architect of the experimental city Arcosanti, who retired last year and died just last week.
-From the architect’s 1984 volume—a 63-point overview of the concept behind the city’s practice with cosmic headers like “Equity in a Space-time Frame of Reference”:
+Mentioning useless utopias: a few words from Paolo Soleri, the 93-year-old lifetime architect of the speculative city Arcosanti, who retired in 2014 and also passed away simply recently.
+From the architect’s 1984 quantity– a 63-point overview of the concept behind the city’s experiment cosmic headers like “Equity in a Space-time Context”:

-” As urban architecture, Arcosanti is probably the most important experiment undertaken in our lifetime,” wrote Newsweek in 1976.
-But recently, a New York Times reporter paid a visit to the town and found an uncomfortable, sparsely populated curiosity, a city in a “transitional era of privation and possibility.”
+” As metropolitan architecture, Arcosanti is possibly one of the most crucial experiment carried out in our life time,” created Newsweek in 1976.
+Yet recently, a New york city Times reporter visited the town and also located an unpleasant, sparsely populated curiosity, a city in a “transitional age of privation and also opportunity.”